FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 <img src="./images/GettingStarted/media/image2.png" style="width:96%" />

 You can see some configuration values are initially set to **00000000-0000-0000-0000-000000000000** which are empty GUID values.
-To make various demos run correctly, you will be required to replace these values with Ids that are unique to your development environment.
+To make various demos run correctly, you will be required to replace these default values with Ids that are unique to your development environment.

 However, you don't need to modify anything in **AppSettings.cs** before you run this application for the first time.
 When you start up and run the project